 Relative clauses are important in English for several reasons:

-They can provide essential or extra information
+They provide essential or extra information

 – Relative clauses allow speakers and writers to add important details about a noun or pronoun without starting a new sentence.